Wang Jian (Southern Qi)

 Wang Jian (王儉) (452 – 16 June 489), courtesy name Zhongbao (仲寶), formally Duke Wenxian of Nanchang (南昌文憲公), was an official of the Chinese Liu Song and Southern Qi dynasties, who was particularly powerful during the reigns of the first two emperors of Southern Qi, Emperor Gao (Xiao Daocheng) and Emperor Wu (Xiao Ze).

 Family background

-Wang Jian came from one of the most powerful noble families of the Southern Dynasties—the clan of the Jin prime minister Wang Dao.
+Wang Jian came from one of the most powerful noble families of the Southern Dynasties, the Wang clan of Langya.
+He was a fifth-generation descendant of the Wang Dao, one of the most famous Prime Ministers of the Eastern Jin dynasty.
 His grandfather Wang Tanshou (王曇首) was one of the most trusted officials of Emperor Wen of Song, and his father Wang Sengchuo (王僧綽) was an important official late in Emperor Wen's reign as well.
 As Wang Sengchuo was involved in Emperor Wen's decision-making process in whether to depose his crown prince Liu Shao, Liu Shao, after assassinating Emperor Wen in 453, had Wang Sengchuo killed, and Wang Jian was raised by his uncle Wang Sengqian (王僧虔).
 Wang Jian inherited the title that Liu Shao's brother Emperor Xiaowu posthumously honored Wang Sengchuo with—Marquess of Yuzhang.